Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 The 2 scripts proceed to:
 * Collect the Slurm logs
-* Enrich the logs, i.e. calculate carbon footprint data
+* Enrich the logs, i.e., calculate carbon footprint data
 * Aggregate the enriched data into one row per user per day
 * Write the data to the database